RevealBi/sdk-samples-windows-forms/dashboard-creator/readme.md

 }
 ```

-In this case, we are only adding a single dataSourceItem, however, we’ll add more in a minute.
+In this case, we are only adding a single dataSourceItem, however, we’ll add more in a next step.

 Click the Start button or hit F5 to run the application.
 When the application runs, create a new Visualization and you will see the newly created Microsoft SQL Server data source item called **All Customer Orders** listed in the "Select a Data Source" dialog.